AusDTO/dta-website/_posts/2017-05-22-parterning-to-deliver-better-government-services.md

 Working alongside subject matter experts to do user research, project design and delivery gives the team a chance to learn by doing, and also highlights what changes an agency might need to make to continue working in the new way.

-Doing this work in close partnership and onsite in the partner agency gives the tam an opportunity to demonstrate the value of new ways of working to staff and executives close to the project, as they are able to see the benefits first hand.
+Doing this work in close partnership and onsite in the partner agency gives the team an opportunity to demonstrate the value of new ways of working to staff and executives close to the project, as they are able to see the benefits first hand.

 ## Building digital capability within government